microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyConnector.md

 ### -ConnectorGroupId

 The unique identifer of the target application proxy connector group in Microsoft Entra ID.
-You can find this value using the `Get-EntraBetaApplicationProxyConnectorGroup` command.
+Find this value using the `Get-EntraBetaApplicationProxyConnectorGroup` command.

 ```yaml
 Type: System.String